Archaic Dutch declension: 19th and early 20th centuries

 This artificial approach to the Dutch language remained the prevailing practice through the 17th and 18th centuries, but attitudes began to change in the 19th century.
 The rigidity of the written language was satirized in 1865 by Jacob van Lennep in his De vermakelijke spraakkunst [The amusing art of language], in which he noticed that the case system was hardly used in spoken language.
 The practice of approaching Dutch as if it were a classical, inflecting language comparable to Latin and Greek (or German) was gradually abandoned in the 19th century, and it was recognized that word order played a far greater role in defining grammatical relationships.
-R. A. Kollewijn (1857–1942) advocated radical spelling reforms for the whole of the Dutch language, at a time when a rather extensive case system was maintained in the written language by the De Vries–Te Winkel spelling.
+R. A. Kollewijn (1857–1942) advocated spelling reforms for the whole of the Dutch language, at a time when a rather extensive case system was maintained in the written language by the De Vries–Te Winkel spelling.
 The table below shows the conventions of the written language in the late 19th and early 20th centuries.
 Only the "strong" inflection is shown here.

 Later 20th century to present

-Kollewijn's proposals for a much simplified spelling, which included the effective abandonment of the case system, were adopted by Minister of Education Marchant for use at schools in 1934, which meant that the case endings were no longer taught at school.
+Some of Kollewijn's proposals for a simplified spelling, including the effective abandonment of the case system, were adopted by Minister of Education Marchant for use at schools in 1934, which meant that the case endings were no longer taught at school.
 Kollewijn's spelling was officially implemented by the Belgian and Dutch governments in 1946 and 1947 respectively.

 Since 1946/1947, only one form is used for all cases, and the only remaining distinction is the one between singular and plural.